 Angie is certified in NeuroKinetic Therapy (NKT) Level 2 and in Integrated Kinetic Neurology (IKN).
 She is also certified in John F. Barnes Myofascial Release Technique.

-Angie works with all populations.
-She completed her certification for Massage for People Living with Cancer under Gayle MacDonald and Oncology Massage Therapy with Tracy Walton.
+Angie completed her certification for Massage for People Living with Cancer under Gayle MacDonald and Oncology Massage Therapy with Tracy Walton.
 She has been certified as a Cancer Exercise Specialist through the Cancer Exercise Training Institute.
 She studied under Tina Allen with the Liddle Kidz Foundation, becoming a Certified Pediatric Massage Therapist and Certified Infant Massage Teacher.
-She traveled to Harare, Zimbabwe, and Shimoga, India in 2014 to provide touch therapy education and treatment to orphan caregivers, teachers, and parents, well as to a recent stroke survivor.
-She traveled to Mumbai, Varanasi, Jaipur, and New Delhi, India to provide touch therapy education to families and healthcare staff, as well as treatment to children with The Liddle Kidz Foundation in 2017.
+She traveled to Harare, Zimbabwe, and Shimoga, India in 2014 to provide touch therapy education and treatment to orphan caregivers, teachers, and parents.
+In 2017, she was selected to join a team of 30 therapists from around the world with The Liddle Kidz Foundation to travel to Mumbai, Varanasi, Jaipur, and New Delhi, India where they provided touch therapy education to families, teachers, and healthcare staff, as well as treatment to children.
 You can see a documentary of one of her teaching trips here.

 Angie holds a Bachelor of Social Work Degree from Union University in Jackson, Tennessee.
 She stays current with her National Board Certification under the National Certification Board for Therapeutic Massage and Bodywork and is a member of the American Massage Therapy Association.